gbechara/openshift-azure/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-Wait for the installation to be ready this will consist of having an infra node, one master and a number of nodes.
-Then go to the group that contains those machines and get the OPENSHIFT MASTER SSH command line for the next step.
-We will need to appen
+Wait for the installation to be ready this will consist of having one infra node, one master and a number of nodes.
+Then go to the group that contains those machines and get the "OPENSHIFT MASTER SSH" command line that you will need for the next step.

 ## Step 2 - Install Openshift with Ansible

-On the OpenShift the topology you just created connect to the master machine using ssh.
+On the OpenShift the topology, you just created connect to the master machine using ssh.
 Use first

 ```
 ssh-add
 ```
-so that the SSH forwarding Agent would forward the necesssary information to the script that will then install openshift.
+so that the SSH forwarding Agent will forward the necesssary data to the script that will then install openshift.

-Then connect using your user name added to the ssh command line resulting from Step 1 : OPENSHIFT MASTER SSH, example
+Then connect using your user name added to the ssh command line resulting from Step 1.
+Example

 ```
 [username@localmabchine ~]$ ssh -A gabriel@52.236.242.244